TheWirv/react-barcode-scanner/README.md

 ## Use Case

-You need a component for scanning QR codes from a web browser based app.
+You need a component for scanning QR codes or other barcodes from a web browser based app.

 ## Compatibility